jwfang/envoy-pvmc/README.md

 # envoy-pvmc

-when there are both CDS/SDS, and CDS have service that SDS return an empty body, envoy will falut with "pure virtual method called".
+when there are both CDS/SDS, and CDS have service that SDS return an empty body, envoy will falut with "pure virtual method called" on DNS callback.

 this *docker-compose* reproduce it.